-Agreed Resolution: An agreed resolution is an informal resolution option in which the student or student organization meets with a hearing officer to discuss an incident and collaborates with the hearing officer to determine whether they violated a policy and, if so, what sanctions may be appropriate.
-If the student or student organization agrees to the resolution, they waive the right to a formal hearing, and the resolution is final.
-If an agreement cannot be reached, the student or student organization has the option to move forward to a formal hearing with a new hearing officer.
+Agreed Resolution: An agreed resolution is an informal resolution option in which the respondent meets with a hearing officer to discuss an incident and collaborates with the hearing officer to determine whether they violated a policy and, if so, what sanctions may be appropriate.
+If the respondent agrees to the resolution, they waive the right to a formal hearing, and the resolution is final.
+If an agreement cannot be reached, the respondent has the option to move forward to a formal hearing with a new hearing officer.

-Formal Hearing: In a formal hearing, the hearing officer(s) determines whether the student or student organization violated policies in the Student Code of Conduct, along with appropriate sanctions, if necessary.
-In formal conduct hearings, the student or student organization is entitled to the following procedural guarantees and opportunities:
+Formal Hearing: In a formal hearing, the hearing officer(s) determines whether the respondent violated policies in the Student Code of Conduct, along with appropriate sanctions, if necessary.
+In formal conduct hearings, the respondent is entitled to the following procedural guarantees and opportunities:

-- To receive written notice of charges at least five (5) business days in advance of the hearing and in reasonable detail to allow the student or student organization to prepare for the hearing. - To share their version of events and refute any information presented. - To present witnesses/witness statements and question any witnesses present. - To remain silent or not participate. - To be accompanied by an advisor. - To challenge the objectivity of a hearing officer(s), given reasonable cause to believe that they may be biased or have a conflict of interest. - To appeal if there is a loss of privilege (i.e., suspension, dismissal, denial of housing, etc.), provided there are appropriate grounds as found in the Student Conduct Formal Hearing Appeals section.
+- To receive written notice of charges at least five (5) business days in advance of the hearing and in reasonable detail to allow the respondent to prepare for the hearing. - To share their version of events and refute any information presented. - To present witnesses/witness statements and question any witnesses present. - To remain silent or not participate. - To be accompanied by an advisor. - To challenge the objectivity of a hearing officer(s), given reasonable cause to believe that they may be biased or have a conflict of interest. - To appeal if there is a loss of privilege (i.e., suspension, dismissal, denial of housing, etc.), provided there are appropriate grounds as found in the Student Conduct Formal Hearing Appeals section.

-In addition to witnesses who may be called by students participating in formal hearings, hearing officers may also call witnesses whom they believe are relevant for determining outcomes in a given case.
+In addition to witnesses who may be called by respondents participating in formal hearings, hearing officers may also call witnesses whom they believe are relevant for determining outcomes in a given case.
 The outcome of a formal hearing is final unless it qualifies for appeal, as outlined in the Formal Hearing Appeals section.
-If a student fails to attend a formal hearing after receiving proper notice, the case may be heard in their absence.
+If a respondent or complainant fails to attend a formal hearing after receiving proper notice, the case may be heard in their absence.